craig8196/hashmap/README.md

   good.
   However, the gaps and flaws in performance became more evident on an AMD machine.
-  Perhaps Intel has better pipelining or caching, which could hide some defects.
+  Perhaps Intel has better pipelining/caching, which could hide some defects.

 ## Implementation and Algorithm
 * The table is power of two number of blocks.